Quantum $D = 3$ Euclidean and Poincar\'{e} symmetries from contraction limits: Acknowledgements

 \section{Acknowledgements}

-We thank G. Rosati for some comments.
+We thank A. Borowiec and G. Rosati for some valuable comments.
 The work of JKG and JL was partially supported by the Polish National Science Centre projects no. 2017/27/B/ST2/01902, while TT was supported by the Polish National Science Centre project no. DEC-2017/26/E/ST2/00763.
 JKG would also like to acknowledge the contribution of the COST Action CA18108.